/ /

 It’s always a sad day whenever an MMO is shut down.
-Whether it’s because of licensing issues, a dwindling playerbase, or a shuttered studio, there’s a community out there struggling to come to terms with the loss.
+Whether it’s because of licensing issues, a dwindling playerbase, or a shuttered studio, at the end of it all is a community struggling to come to terms with the loss.

 Sometimes publishers keep their game’s servers running in maintenance mode, but when this isn’t the case players will take it upon themselves to resurrect the virtual worlds they were turfed out of.